shi88ihs/shi88ihs/README.md

 I am honing my skills in bash scripting, pyhton, JS, NodeJS, and other Backend and front end web frameorks to gain employment and become a better web coder.

 I am already a master in Linux System Admin Roles and have been using linux as a full time OS since 2009.

+I uploaded the FireFox extention SilverDog to the firefox add-ons repo that is to help prevent cross device tracking(XDT).
+I didn't make it, but I studied the apache lisence and re-uploaded it under the GPL-3.

+I am also part of the XDA Dev community of Android phone modding and am and Expert when it comes to Mobile Phone Security.
+I first started Phone Modding in  2012, so I have years of expience in the area.

 I am ineterested in CoPilot AI auto coder extention.
 So thx M$ for letting me try it out after waiting a month on the wait list!